Mare Australe quadrangle: Dorsa Argentea Formation

-Proof for ocean
+Potential ocean

 Strong evidence for a one time ancient ocean was found from data gathered from the north and south poles.
 In March 2015, a team of scientists published results showing that this region was highly enriched with deuterium, heavy hydrogen, by seven times as much as the Earth.
 This means that Mars has lost a volume of water 6.5 times what is stored in today's polar caps.
 The water for a time would have formed an ocean in the low-lying Mare Boreum.
 The amount of water could have covered the planet about 140 meters, but was probably in an ocean that in places would be almost 1 mile deep.

 This international team used ESO’s Very Large Telescope, along with instruments at the W. M. Keck Observatory and the NASA Infrared Telescope Facility, to map out different forms of water in Mars’s atmosphere over a six-year period.